tari-project/tari/RFC/src/RFC-0120_Consensus.md

 The Median Time Past.
 This is the lower limit of a time.
 Any time that is less than the MTP is rejected.
 THe MTP is calculated as the median timestamp of the previous 11 blocks.

+### Total accumulated proof of work

+This is defined as the total accumulated proof of work done on a single block chain.
+Because we use two proof of work algorithms which are rated at different difficulties and we would like to weight them as equal we need to compare them.
+To compare them we use a [Geometric mean](https://en.wikipedia.org/wiki/Geometric_mean).
+Because we only have two algorithms this is calculated as the ceil of SQRT(accumulated_monero_difficulty*accumulated_blake_difficulty).
+This number is never transmitted and is simply calculated from the tip of the chain.

 [block]: Glossary.md#block
 [block header]: Glossary.md#block-header